khoacao2k4/Atlatl/README.md

 npm install
 ```

-`.env.local` file not shared here for security reasons
+`.env.local` file not shared here for security reasons, but you can follow `.env.example`

 **3. Setup Strapi CMS**:
 ```bash